Skip to content

 However, the rising sun has a tendency to warm things up and brighten the day.
 So Eric and I decided to work on our acclimatization and at least check out the Labyrinth.

-The first part of this main route (Ruta Norte) before the Labyrinth just climbs up through the gully.
+The first part of this main route (Ruta Norte), before the Labyrinth, climbs up through a wide gully.

-Stay to the left as you continue following just below this band of cliffs on your left.
+Stay to the left as you continue up the gulley, following along just below this cliff band on your left.

-When you reach the end of that cliff band, you will find yourself now on top of it.
+When you reach the end of that band of rocks, you will find yourself now on top of it.
 The pic below is from that spot now looking back at where we came from.
 Notice the camp here at about 15,600′.

 The Labyrinth